 Vaccinations are now well underway and continued to be prioritised on the basis of risk exposure to Covid-19, in line with national priority groups.

 As the vaccine is rolled out, we need to continue to follow the safety rules and keep protecting ourselves and our loved ones.

 More than 1.5 million people in Wales will get the vaccine in the first stage of the roll out, but it will take time to protect everyone.

 There are three types of Covid-19 vaccine available.
 One made by Pfizer-BioNTech, one developed by Oxford-AstraZeneca, and a third vaccine, approved on 8 January 2021 – the Moderna vaccine.
-The first supplies of the Moderna vaccine will not be available in the UK until the Spring.

 The people who are most at risk of catching coronavirus and developing serious illnesses will get the vaccine first.
 This includes people living in care homes; the over 80s and frontline health and care workers.

 You will be invited to have the vaccine when it’s your turn.
 You can choose whether to have the vaccine or not.
 You will receive information about the jab to help you make up your mind if you have any concerns.